Mathematical Modeling of a pH Swing Precipitation Process and its Optimal Design

+where $C_T$ is the total dissolved carbon (H$_2$CO$_3$ + HCO$_3^-$ + CO$_3^{2-}$).
 The pH dependency of CaCO$_3$ precipitation is evident from the carbonate system equilibria.
 As the concentration of $[\text{H}^+]$ ions increases (lower pH), the equilibrium shifts towards H$_2$CO$_3$ and HCO$_3^-$, reducing $[\text{CO}_3^{2-}]$ and dissolving CaCO$_3$.
 Conversely, as the pH increases (lower $[\text{H}^+]$ concentration), $[\text{CO}_3^{2-}]$ increases, allowing for greater CaCO$_3$ precipitation due to higher supersaturation ($\sigma$).